Jackzmc/sourcemod-plugins/README.md

   * Notification of when someone picks up laser sights (only the first user, includes bots),
   * Record time it takes for a finale or gauntlet run to be completed.
   * Record the amount of friendly fire damage done
-  * Set the survivor models of any survivor with updating [l4d_survivor_identity_fix](#l4d_survivor_identity_fix)
+  * Set the survivor models of any survivor with updated [l4d_survivor_identity_fix](#l4d_survivor_identity_fix)
-  * Automatically gives melee weapons that an idle bot dropped once no longer idle
+  * Automatically returns melee weapons that an idle bot dropped once no longer idle
   * Automatically make players go idle when ping spikes
-  * Slowly kill any zombies attacking survivor bot's blind spots (Fixes bots stuck taking damage and brain dead)
+  * Slowly kill any zombies attacking survivor bot's blind spots (Fixes brain dead bots stuck taking damage and not killing them)

 * **Convars:**
    * `sm_laser_use_notice <0/1>` - Enable notification of when a laser box was used first